13 Dec 2022

 While great Physiotherapy Assistants understand treatment takes patience and perseverance, they also know when it’s appropriate to give their patients a gentle nudge toward progress.
 Patients can be more likely to carry out their rehabilitation plan with some external encouragement and motivation, so it’s important to know how to be firm while respecting their limits.

-Our HLT43015 Certificate IV in Allied Health Assistance (Physiotherapy) will equip you with the knowledge and skills required to assist in the provision of physiotherapy and other allied health programs, interpret basic medical terminology and comply with infection prevention and control policies.
+Our HLT43015 Certificate IV in Allied Health Assistance - Physiotherapy and Occupational Therapy Focus will equip you with the knowledge and skills required to assist in the provision of physiotherapy and other allied health programs, interpret basic medical terminology and comply with infection prevention and control policies.

 This course consists of a combination of online theory and practical work placement, giving you real-world experience to prepare you for the fast-paced healthcare industry.

-If you’re interested in becoming an Allied Health Assistant focusing in physiotherapy, kick-start your career as a Physiotherapy Assistant with our HLT43015 Certificate IV in Allied Health Assistance (Physiotherapy) course.
+If you’re interested in becoming an Allied Health Assistant focusing in physiotherapy, kick-start your career as a Physiotherapy Assistant with our HLT43015 Certificate IV in Allied Health Assistance - Physiotherapy and Occupational Therapy Focus course.
 Call us at 1300 616 197 or enquire now to speak to one of our Careers Advisors for more information today!